home-assistant/home-assistant.io/source/_integrations/uptimerobot.markdown

 {% include integrations/config_flow.md %}

-To get your API key, go to [My Settings](https://uptimerobot.com/dashboard#mySettings) on the UptimeRobot website, at the bottom you will find your "Read-Only API Key".
+To get your API key, go to [My Settings](https://uptimerobot.com/dashboard#mySettings) on the UptimeRobot website, at the bottom you will find your "Main API Key".

-**NOTE**: If you want to be able to use the active monitor switch then you need to find your "Main API Key".

 All the data will be fetched from [UptimeRobot](https://uptimerobot.com).